SMART CITIES, HOMES, AND BEYOND! (SMART-X)

 Pre-requisites

-This class is open to undergraduate students only.
-It would be helpful if you have taken a class in computer networks, or embedded systems, as the class materials will be easier to access.
-If you are not sure about the prerequisites, please contact the instructor.
+This class is open to PhD and Master students as well as advanced undergraduate students.
+It would be helpful if you have taken a class in computer networks, embedded systems, mobile computing, or IoT.
+If you are not sure about the pre-requisites, please contact the instructor.

 • Sensing and Actuation